getdish/dish/docs/plan.md

 ## Lower level plan

-So let's get into the weeds.
+And into the weeds.
 What is our Roadster?

 We've had a ton of ideas and interesting insights.
 Many of them are really quite tempting to work on.
 As a great and random example, I really love the idea of being able to "plan a trip" in a sense.
 No app does this well at all, and when I'm vacationing I always want to find the "local favorites" to eat at first.